geek1822/Electricity-Billing-System/README.md

 # iText Library
-For generating e-bill in Portable Document Format the application uses iText library which is used for creatiing and manipulating PDF files in Java.
+For generating e-bill in Portable Document Format the application uses iText library which is used for creating and manipulating PDF files in Java.